jharwell/fordyca/docs/parameters.md

   - `powerlaw`: Distributed according to a powerlaw.

-  - `single_source` - Placed within a small arena opposite about 90% of the
+  - `single_source` - Placed within an arena opposite about 90% of the way from the nest to the other side of the arena (assumes horizontal, rectangular arena).

-                      way from the nest to the other side of the arena (assumes horizontal, rectangular arena).
+  - `dual_source` - Placed in two sources on either side of a central nest (assumes a horizontal, rectangular arena).

+  - `quad_source` - Placed in 4 sources at each cardinal direction in the
+                    arena.
+Assumes a square arena.

+###### `manifest`

+- `n_cube` - # Cube blocks that should be used.

+- `n_ramp` - # Ramp blocks that should be used.

+- `unit_dim` - Unit dimension of blocks.
+Cube are 1x1 of this, ramp are 2x1 of
+               this.

 ######  `powerlaw`